 Tips & Tricks

-Note about choice of breadYou can also use challah, milk bread, sourdough bread, thickly sliced Italian bread, crusty French bread, or even croissants to make this easy French toast recipe.
+Note on choice of breadYou can also use brioche, challah, milk bread, sourdough bread, thickly sliced Italian bread, crusty French bread, or even croissants to make this easy French toast recipe.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”